OpenNMS/udpgen/README.md

 * `-h`: Target host / IP address (default: 127.0.0.1)
 * `-p`: Target port (default: depends on mode)
 * `-r`: Rate - number of packets per second to generate (default: 10000) Set the rate to 0 in order to disable rate limiting
+* `-s`: Send X number of packets and then stop
+* `-s`: Senx packets for X number of seconds and then stop
 *  `-t`: Number of threads used to generate packets (default: 1)
 * `-z`: Number of packets per iteration (default: 1) Increase this when sending packets at a high rate